jd-fj/LookupBusiness/README.md

 ###### by Taylor Delph

 ## **Project Description**
-An API that lists local restaurants and shops.
+A queryable API that lists local restaurants and shops.
 Search the api by a restaurant or shop name, price point, location, food, or items sold.

 ### Required for Use
 <details>